INCORRECT: old import path

 Developed by @Jille

-query annotation.
+MySQL now supports the :copyfrom query annotation.
 The generated code uses the LOAD DATA command to insert data quickly and efficiently.

 Use caution with this feature.
 Errors and duplicate keys are treated as warnings and insertion will continue, even without an error for some cases.
-Use this in a transaction and use SHOW WARNINGS
+Use this in a transaction and use SHOW WARNINGS to check for any problems and roll back if necessary.

 Check the error handling documentation for more information.